mcandre/alluvial/README.md

 ## Extensions

+User applications may implement a variety of complex algorithms in terms of the core operators.

 * INC (via ADD with 1): Increment A
 * DEC (via ADD with -1): Decrement A
 * SUB (via ADD with negative values): Difference of A with B